 By 2025, our work in the F-35 program could require up to 750 jobs across 30 different skill sets in Australia and other countries.

-BAE Systems Australia is creating a capability pipeline to engage, inspire, develop and recruit the next generation to ensure that development of people and facilities in the Hunter region.
+We're creating a capability pipeline to engage, inspire, develop and recruit the next generation workforce to ensure the people and facilities in the Hunter Valley region are continually developed.